October 15, 2017

 Those periodic surveys tell an important story that is likely to be applicable across the region which is that public opinion is generally moving in the direction of greater support for decriminalisation and an increasing opposition to the status quo.

 In the specific case of Saint Lucia some 38% opted for the maintenance of the status quo (illegal), while cumulatively 51% of respondents supported either the full legalisation or partial decriminalisation, which essentially means that most Saint Lucians are opposed to the maintenance of the status quo.
+A lot of the people who are in support of further legalisation may especially want to know whether this will open the doors for them to be able to grow marijuana seeds from their homes for their own personal use.

 It is interesting to note that the attitude of Saint Lucians on this issue is similar to that of all other Caribbean countries surveyed, especially as the margin of error associated with these surveys is +/- 5%.